 Many people have the idea that Turkey is not a friendly country due to the Muslim religion and culture.
 But the truth is: when you leave the prejudice behind you will be enchanted by the beauty of Turkey and its people.
 The more you discover the city the more you will fall in love of Istanbul.

-For your first trip to Istanbul I would recommend at least five days, so you can have the taste of the ancient city and also enjoy the modern side of Istanbul.
-Although if you want to explore the big cities and the countryside, I´d say you should book a 10 days holiday minimum.
-In our last trip to Turkey, we spent 60 days around the country and we didn’t have time to enjoy everything.
+For your first trip to Istanbul, I would recommend at least five days, so you can have the taste of the ancient city and also enjoy the modern side of Istanbul.
+Although if you want to explore the big cities and the countryside, I´d say you should book 10 days or a 2-week Turkey itinerary.
+On our last trip to Turkey, we spent 60 days around the country and we didn’t have time to enjoy everything.

 Istanbul is huge, in 2019 there were 15 million people living there.
 The city is as big as any other European capital, however, Turkey is a cheap destination if you compare it with other countries.
 With a good travel planning, I’m sure you’ll enjoy your first trip to Istanbul without emptying your pocket.
 Sounds good, isn’t it?